Let’s travel back in time to the eve of my 25th birthday.

 “Want to come to a party with me?
 You can bring your brother and a few of his friends.
 It’s at [insert famous celesbian’s name here) house.”

-I pretended to think really hard about whether I was available or not.
+I pretended to think really long and hard about whether I was available or not.
 I took a pause so long I could’ve birthed a child in its lengthiness.

 “Yeah…” I murmured, making a big show out of checking the calendar on my iPhone.
 “I think I’m free.”

-Cut to about 24 hours later, and I’m in a chauffeured car on my way to my idol’s house.
+Cut to about 24 hours later, and found myself sitting in the backseat of a chauffeured car on my way to my idol’s house.
 I was with a rowdy crowd: my brother; Blake, a long-haired, loud-mouthed filmmaker (who claimed he had once directed Taylor Mallory in a scene); Thiago, a plush-haired Brazilian artist who told me he was sent to the elementary school guidance counselor for drawing so many pictures of nude women (he’s gay); and Tanya,* a red-haired wild-child who worked as a stylist in the porn industry.
 Truthfully, I hadn’t wanted anyone in this ragtag crew to come with me to this impossibly cool celesbian party, but Cora had drunkenly invited them all.

 “Hey Z!” shouted a loud voice reminiscent of a foghorn, interrupting my confidence-building mantra.

-I craned my neck, only to find my 20-year-old friend Kayla standing by the gate of Taylor Mallory’s house, holding hands with her girlfriend who looked maybe 18.
+I craned my neck, only to find my 22-year-old friend Kayla standing by the gate of Taylor Mallory’s house, holding hands with her girlfriend who looked maybe 18.

 “Uh, what are you doing here?”
 I asked, with nerves slowly creeping their way across my gut.

 “You told me you were going to this party!
-I thought I would come along,” she sing-songed, her bright blue eyes shining in the moonlight.
+I thought I would come along,” she sing-songed, her bright blue eyes glimmering in the moonlight.

 A quiet rage washed over me.
 Had my friend invited herself?
 I stared at Kayla.
 She looked so adorable in her denim short-shorts and vintage band t-shirt.
-Her eyes danced hopefully in the moonlight.
+Her eyes looked like The Hollywood sign; hopeful, desperate, Warholian.
 Fuck it.
 Cora did say I could bring people.

 “OK.
-Come on, let’s go, everyone,” I mumbled, leading everyone into Taylor Mallory’s backyard, my eyes peeled like a Florida orange, searching for Cora.
+Come on, let’s go, everyone,” I mumbled, leading everyone into Taylor Mallory’s backyard.
+My eyes peeled like a Florida orange, revealing themselves in their search for Cora.

 “OH MY GOD, ARE YOU OK?”